kamaldeep1988/gradle-java-hello-world/README.md

-# gradle-java-hello-world
+# hello-world
-a simple example of a java gradle poject
+Using gradle to build a simple Java project.
+It is used mainly for playing with github hooks integrations